English (ENG) Courses

 Credit: 1

-course will have a strong workshopping component,
+This course will have a strong workshopping

-The course will focus heavily on generating
+instruction.
+The course will focus heavily on

-craft of writing poetry will comprise the
+on the craft of writing poetry will comprise the

 required texts.
 Besides generating assignments,